An introductory but comprehensive guide to web application deployment.

 I wrote the book for software engineers, programmers, indie hackers, and makers on the web.
 Inside I teach system administration, server provisioning, and deployment of web applications.
 It's designed to be both a good first exposure and a great second dive-in.

 I use Ruby and Python for the examples, but you can follow easily even if you come from a different programming language background.
 More than 90% of the book is language-independent.
-I use Rocky Linux 8 and CentOS 8 as examples.
+I use Rocky Linux 8 and Fedora as examples.

 Bird’s Eye: A bird's eye view of high-level concepts regarding provisioning, configuration management, and application deployment.